 In Europe, the border is always near.
 37.5 % of European citizens live in border areas.
-With the Missing People Euregion Meuse-Rhine project, which ran from September 2014 until December 2020, AMBER Alert Europe wants to connect EU citizens across borders in the search for missing people.
+With the Missing People Euregion Meuse-Rhine project, which ran from September 2014 until December 2020, AMBER Alert Europe aimed to connect EU citizens across borders in the search for missing people.

-In September 2014, AMBER Alert Europe initiated, in close cooperation with the Euregion Meuse-Rhine and the Province of Limburg (Netherlands).
-The project was established to develop border protocols to ensure that when someone goes missing in a Euregion, police, media and citizens in the area are immediately informed and on the lookout.
-The principal goal of this pilot project is to bring endangered missing persons* home safely by quickly sharing a missing person’s appeal with the press and public in the entire Euregion, even across national borders.
+The project was launched by AMBER Alert Europe in close cooperation with the Euregion Meuse-Rhine and the Province of Limburg (Netherlands).
+The project was established to develop border protocols to ensure that when someone goes missing in a Euregion, police, media and citizens in this area are immediately informed and on the lookout.
+The principal goal of the project was to bring endangered missing persons* home safely by quickly sharing a missing person’s appeal with the press and public in the entire Euregion, even across national borders.

 * Endangered missing person cases are usually cases where a vulnerable person goes missing, such as a child, an elderly person or a person with a disability, or where the police have other indications that the life or health of the missing person is at serious risk.